 One example of where an integrated response has achieved improvement of water quality can found in the lower Pequest River.
 An assessment unit that had been impaired for three parameters is now attaining water quality standards due to the combined effect of regulatory and non-regulatory actions, including targeted funding using federal 319(h) pass through grant funds for streambank restoration and stormwater controls.
 Using an integrated approach that includes fostering and focusing the work of partners, positive results such as these are expected to be replicated throughout the state.

 Current Status of the 2012 Integrated Report:

-The Draft 2012 Assessment Unit Summary List (Integrated List), 303(d) List, and Delisted Waters reports were all generated using USEPA's Assessment Database (ADB) report format.
-Click on the fact sheet below for assistance in using this format.
+The Final 2012 Integrated List, 303(d) List, and Delisted Waters reports were all generated using USEPA's Assessment Database (ADB) report format, which is exlained in more detail in the fact sheet below:

 Fact Sheet: How to Use The